Huntington Baby Going Home Guide

 For information on our Professional Workshops, please call: (626) 397-2330

 “I didn’t know what to expect when I entered the Maternal Wellness Program.
 I was vulnerable and overwhelmed.
 I never thought I could get PPD.
 It was a life altering experience for me.
-Dawn K. was with me and my family throughout this PPD journey and I can’t thank her enough.
-She made us feel comfortable and safe.
-I’m eternally grateful to my ob-gyn who referred me to the program.
 There aren’t enough of these resources out there – this program allows you to bring your baby and spouse for couples therapy services if needed.
 If you need help, seek help – it’s available and don’t be afraid to ask, our mental well-being is important for our children.
 I have not hesitated to recommend this program, I hope it helps you the way it has helped me.
 Eternally grateful, the grey cloud has been lifted, first time mom” – Valentina

 “For me as a first time mom, post-partum care was as vital as pre-natal care, but it seems much less prevalent or even understood – it is amazing that a program like this exists and I wish it was required for all women who give birth.
 I was suffering from very intense post-partum depression and anxiety, and this program helped me spring back to life so quickly, I don’t know what I would have done without it.
 It is a place where moms can really get the care they need, when they are often used to taking care of everyone but themselves.” – Jessica